gestimation/cif/README.md

   all strata are handled through the formula term that is turned into a factor for plotting and estimation.
-- In `cif_reg()` the `nuisance.model` formula describes only the outcome and nuisance covariates, while the exposure is passed separately through the `exposure` argument.
+- In `cif_reg()` the `nuisance.model` formula describes only the outcome and nuisance covariates (i.e. confounders), while the exposure is passed separately through the `exposure` argument.
 The exposure design matrix, reference level handling, and scaling of nuisance covariates are handled explicitly for regression fitting.
 - `cif_curve()` focuses on two estimands, selecting between Kaplan–Meier
   and Aalen–Johansen calculations via `outcome.type = "SURVIVAL"` or
   `"COMPETING-RISK"`.
-In contrast, `cif_reg()` supports additional longitudinal and binomial estimands (`"PROPORTIONAL"`, `"POLY-PROPORTIONAL"`, `"BINOMIAL"`) and enforces time-point requirements accordingly—for example `time.point` is mandatory for survival/competing-risk contrasts, while proportional-effect models can infer a grid of follow-up times when the argument is omitted.
+In contrast, `cif_reg()` supports additional time-constant and binomial estimands (`"PROPORTIONAL"`, `"POLY-PROPORTIONAL"`, `"BINOMIAL"`) and enforces time-point requirements accordingly—for example `time.point` is mandatory for survival/competing-risk contrasts, while time-constant-effect models can infer all event time or a use-specified grid of time passing a vector using `time.point`.

 ### Variance and confidence interval options for `cif_curve()`